top of page

 IN THE WORKPLACE

-What is it?
+So what is it?

 Emotional intelligence is your ability to understand yourself and others, then use that insight to guide your behaviour, decisions, and relationships.
 It explains a large share of performance because emotions drive your mood, your mood drives your behaviour, and your behaviour drives your results.